scottconrad/scottconrad.github.io/readme.md

 * I should have created a UI element and a http Interceptor that showed and hid when we were pulling something from the API.
 I did this on the rental application so I know how to do it but I just didn't get to it on this.

+* There may be some time zone issues, there usually are, but I am saving to the selected calendar's time zone so it should be ok.

 ##Fun

 It was a lot of fun to do this, and I did really gold plate some stuff that I usually wouldn't.
 It's also great that anyone will be able to see this and be able to quickly judge my capability.

+Thanks!